semlix/semlix/docs/source/quickstart.rst

 Two important notes:

-* You don't have to fill in a value for every field.
-Whoosh doesn't care if you leave out a field from a document.
+* You don't have to fill in a value for every field. semlix doesn't care if you leave out a field from a document.

 * Indexed text fields must be passed a unicode value.
 Fields that are stored